 Once the blossoms are fertilized, the petals fall away, and the stalks, or pegs, located just under the ovaries, elongate and bend towards the earth, growing into the soil.
 Underground, the ovary enlarges to form the peanut pod.

 Although peanuts are thought to be a warm weather crop only propagated in the southern regions of the U.S., they can be grown in northern areas as well.
 To grow peanuts in cooler zones, choose an early maturing variety like “Early Spanish,” which is ready to harvest in 100 days.
-Plant the seed on a south-facing slope, if possible, or to get an early start, sow the peanuts seeds indoors 5-8 weeks prior to transplanting outside.
+Plant the seed on a south-facing slope, if possible, or to get an early start, sow the peanuts seeds indoors five to eight weeks prior to transplanting outside.

 How Do You Plant Peanut Seeds?

 Although you may have success planting peanuts from the grocers (raw ones, not roasted!), the best bet is to purchase them from a reputable nursery or garden center.
-They will come intact in the shell and must be hulled before using.
+They will come intact in the shell and must be hulled before use.
 Now you are ready to plant.

 The peanut seeds look remarkably similar from end to end, so it’s not uncommon to wonder which way to plant a peanut seed.
 There is no particular end that gets plunked into the ground first as long as you remember to remove the hull beforehand.
 Really, growing peanuts from seed is easy and especially fun for the kids to be involved in.